Don-Swanson/postfix-container/README.md

 On every start, the container will re-run the transport postmap.
 So if you need to change your transport maps, you just need to do a docker compose down and up.

+There is a sample docker-compose.yml for your convenience.

 ## Volumes